cityhubla/git_your_map_here/getgitgot.md

 ##Git

 Distributed Version Control System - DVCS makes it possible to track the changes various authors make to a file or set of files & smoothes out the process of combining their files while preserving old versions.
 Makes for easier collaboration & effective combining of changes.
+If you want to learn more about Version Control i recommend this [Git Tower](http://www.git-tower.com/learn/cheat-sheets/vcs-workflow) guide.

 Just like with the Command Line, commands are formatted without spaces and can be followed by an option.
 However, all Git commands begin with the word `git`.